Now that your teenagers are old enough to stay up to midnight, how should we celebrate the New Year?

 Asian tradition of eating noodles.
 Long noodles represent a long life.

-Plan your new year.
+Plan your year.
 New Year’s day is a great time to plan the year for your family.
 Get everyone’s input about what family activities everyone wants to do, where to vacation, and new things to try.

 Bucket Lists.
 This is a great time for everyone to write or update their bucket lists.
 I have a bucket list and a separate travel bucket list.
 In the past year, you may have accomplished things you can cross off or your priorities may have changed.
 When planning your year, refer to bucket lists so you can make some progress on your goals.